nimbix/jardoc/docs/apps_tutorial.md

 There is no need to rebuild the image for that, we can live hack the AppDef inside Jarvice interface.

-Lets take our hello world application.
+Let’s take our hello world application.
 Click on its burger, and select **Edit**.

 ![app_interactive_shell_step_5](img/apps_tutorial/app_interactive_shell_step_5.png)